OnMinteer/DADS7202_project_1/README.md

 # DADS7202 Project 1

 ## Project Hypothesis
-We believe that between traditional ML and MLP, MLP will not going to have a better result than traditional ML
+We believe that between Traditional Machine Learning and MLP (Multilayer Perceptions), Traditional ML will have a better result than MLP.

 ## Introduction
 This homework is to predict bankruptcy by using binary classification